jamespan/investors-blog/_columns/Barrons_Weekly/2024-12-02/23-breaking-up-alphabet-is-pretty-stupid-0bd18cb9.md

 ---
-layout: content
+layout: post
 title: >-
   Breaking Up Alphabet Is Pretty Stupid
 date: 2024-11-29 18:23 -0500
 author:
 tags: ['Mailbag']
+description: >-
-description: Readers weigh in on Alphabet, Trump’s approach to the economy, a likely push for Medicare Advantage plans, and disinflation.
+  Readers weigh in on Alphabet, Trump’s approach to the economy, a likely push for Medicare Advantage plans, and disinflation.
 ---